The digital marketplace changes more often than Kylie Jenner switches her hair color.

 Here are the three clearest benefits of influencer marketing:

-- You can tap into an influencer’s knowledge of a platform.
+- You can connect with influencers and tap into an influencer’s knowledge of a platform.
 Use their proven understanding of what works and what doesn’t when curating or creating content for that specific platform.

 - Linking your brand to an influencer provides you valuable access to their audience, creating a direct line of contact to a valuable, targeted niche base.